Cross-Correlation Forecast of CSST Spectroscopic Galaxy and MeerKAT Neutral Hydrogen Intensity Mapping Surveys: Mock data

 Here $b(M,z)$ is the halo bias.
-So for a voxel with position on the sky $\mathbf{r}$ and redshift z, its HI brightness temperature can be derived as
+So for a voxel with position on the sky $\mathbf{r}$ and redshift $z$, its H\textsc{i} brightness temperature can be derived as

-where $E(z)=H(z)/H_{0}$ represents the evolution of the Hubble parameter.
-At $z=0.5$, we find that the corresponding mean HI brightness temperature is $\overline{T}_{\rm b}=0.145$ $\mathrm{mK}$ in our simulation.
-The brightness temperature of HI distribution (right panel) and the corresponding dark matter distribution (left panel) in the simulation are shown in Figure~\ref{fig:DM_distribution}.
+where $E(z)=H(z)/H_{0}$ represents the evolution of the Hubble parameter, and $T_0$ is a redshift dependent parameter which is defined as $T_0=189\frac{h}{E(z)}(1+z)^{2}$.
+Then $\overline{T}_{\rm b}(z)$ can be estimated by averaging $T_{\rm b}(\mathbf{r},z)$ at different positions in the simulation box.
+At $z=0.5$, we find that the corresponding mean H\textsc{i} brightness temperature is $\overline{T}_{\rm b}=0.145$ $\mathrm{mK}$ in our simulation.
+The brightness temperature of the H\textsc{i} distribution (right panel) and the corresponding dark matter distribution (left panel) in the simulation are shown in Figure~\ref{fig:DM_distribution}.

-After obtaining the HI brightness temperature in the simulation box, our next step is to create the HI intensity maps with MeerKAT instrumental parameters and observational effects.
-Since the observable of HI intensity mapping is the HI brightness temperature of each voxel in the survey volume, we divide the survey volume (here is our simulation box) into voxels that MeerKAT can observe.
-The details are as follows: \begin{itemize} \item To divide frequency bins along the line of sight (LOS), we put the center of the box at z=0.5.
-As the box length of 400 $\mathrm{Mpc}/h$ is known, the redshift range of the survey volume could be calculated.
-We find that the redshift range of snapshot70 is 0.415 $\sim$ 0.590, corresponding to the observed HI frequency of 1004.14MHz $\sim$ 893.30MHz.
-This frequency range can be observed by the MeerKAT L-band with frequency resolution of 0.2MHz, and it allows us to divide the survey volume into 554 bins, that each bin width is about 0.72$\mathrm{Mpc}/h$.
-For simplicity, we assume that there is no redshift evolution in this range. \item As for the pixels perpendicular to LOS, since we plan to use the single-dish mode observation, resolution $\theta$ is defined by the FWHM of the beam of an individual dish.
+After obtaining the H\textsc{i} brightness temperature in the simulation box, our next step is to create the H\textsc{i} intensity maps with MeerKAT instrumental parameters and observational effects.
+Since the observable of H\textsc{i} intensity mapping is the H\textsc{i} brightness temperature of each voxel in the survey volume, we divide the survey volume (here this means our simulation box) into voxels that MeerKAT can observe.
+The details are as follows: \begin{itemize} \item To divide frequency bins along the line of sight (LOS), we put the center of the box at $z=0.5$.
+As the box length of 400 $\mathrm{Mpc}/h$ is known, the redshift range of the survey volume can be calculated.
+We find that the redshift range of snapshot70 is 0.415 $\sim$ 0.590, corresponding to the observed H\textsc{i} frequency of 1004.14 MHz $\sim$ 893.30 MHz.
+This frequency range can be observed by the MeerKAT $L$-band with frequency resolution of 0.2 MHz, and it allows us to divide the survey volume into 554 bins, that each bin width is about 0.72 $\mathrm{Mpc}/h$.
+For simplicity, we assume that there is no redshift evolution in this range. \item As for the pixels perpendicular to LOS, since we plan to use the single-dish mode observation, resolution $\theta$ is defined by the full width at half maximum (FWHM) of the beam of an individual dish.
 Then the beam size or spatial resolution is given by